-Brent Beerley - President
+Brent Beerley - CEO

-Brent Beerley is President of Community Energy.
-He oversees project development, project finance/M&A, construction management and the marketing efforts for the Company.
-Brent has 20 years of experience in the renewable energy industry in project off-take, public policy and development.
+Brent Beerley is Chief Executive Officer of Community Energy.
+Brent has 22 years of experience in the renewable energy industry in project off-take, public policy and development.
 Beerley was part of the original management team that built Community Energy prior to the sale to Iberdrola Renewables in 2006.
 At Iberdrola, he led origination efforts as a Managing Director.
-He has led the negotiation and execution of about 1,300 megawatts of wind and solar transactions with utilities, corporations, IPPs, and banks.
-Prior to Community Energy, Beerley worked for the U.S Department of Energy's Wind Energy and Distributed Energy programs.
-Brent Beerley has a degree in Integrated Science and Technology from James Madison University.
+He has led the negotiation and execution of about 1,800 megawatts of wind and solar transactions with utilities, corporations, IPPs, and banks.
+Prior to Community Energy, Beerley worked for the U.S Department of Energy's Wind Energy and Distributed Energy programs and has a degree in Integrated Science and Technology from James Madison University.